-Generally parties to a contract are free to exclude or limit their liability as they see fit, save that it is not possible to exclude liability in negligence for death or personal injury, or fraud.
+Generally, parties to a contract are free to exclude or limit their liability as they see fit, save that it is not possible to exclude liability in negligence for death or personal injury, or a contracting party's own fraud in inducing a contract (this exclusion is usually invoked in the context of allegations of fraudulent misrepresentation inducing the relevant contract).
 Where both parties are sophisticated commercial enterprises, the courts will typically give full effect to limitation clauses.
 This is subject to the application of the Unfair Contract Terms Act 1977, which provides that when a business contracts on its standard terms, any exclusions or limitations must be reasonable.